 - Students are required to solve four problem sets in groups. - Students must register their groups by the deadline specified in the Course Schedule and Readings section.
 To register a group, students must complete the Group Registration Form provided in the course website.
 Once completed, the communications representative of the group should submit the form by email to the instructor. - Students may select their group members, but groups must remain unchanged throughout the duration of the course.
 Students not registered in a group by the registration deadline, will be placed in groups at random. - All assignments must be submitted by the deadline specified in the assignment instructions.
-Students should check the course website regularly to know when a new assignment is posted and when it is due (see Course Schedule and Readings section for tentative deadlines). - To submit an assignment, students are required to upload an electronic copy of their work to the course website.
-Assignments submitted by email will not be accepted. - Each assignment submission should include a single PDF file with answers to all problems (including all relevant work) and, if applicable, clear references to all appendixes or additional files used to solve each section (e.g., MS Excel spreadsheets, computer code, etc.).
-All relevant files used to solve an assignment should be uploaded to the course website as part of a complete submission.
+Students should check the course website regularly to know when a new assignment is posted and when it is due (see Course Schedule and Readings section for tentative deadlines). - To submit an assignment, students are required to upload an electronic copy of all their work to the course website.
+Assignments submitted by email will not be accepted. - Each group is required to submit a single PDF file with answers to all problems (showing step-by-step how a solution was obtained for each problem).
+If applicable, clear references to all appendixes or additional files used to solve each problem (e.g., MS Excel spreadsheets, computer code, etc.) should be included.
+All relevant files used to solve a problem set should be uploaded to the course website and referenced in the single PDF file as part of a complete submission.

-- Assignments must be typed and include the Group Assignment Grading Sheet (provided in the course website) as title page.
+- Assignments must be typed and include the Group Assignment Grading Sheet (provided in the course website) as the title page.
 Equations and some calculations may be handwritten but all handwriting must be clear and legible.
 No marks will be given for work that is difficult to read or understand. - Students should always keep copies of their assignments for their own records. - Students are expected to know how to use MS Excel, which might be required for completing assignments and other graded components of this course.
 Other software packages (e.g., R, MATLAB, Python, etc.) may be used but are not required.